dzunglt24/ACE-ICD/README.md

 # ACE-ICD: Acronym Expansion as Data Augmentation for ICD coding

-This repository contains the code for **ACE-ICD: Acronym Expansion as Data Augmentation for ICD coding** (The code for training our ICD coding models will be made available soon.)
+This repository contains the code for **ACE-ICD: Acronym Expansion as Data Augmentation for ICD coding \[IJCNLP-AACL 2025 Findings\]**

+(The code for training our ICD coding models will be made available soon.)

 ![pipeline](figure.png)